clicknium/clicknium-docs/doc/api/python/webdriver/browser/browsertab/is_exist.md

         timeout: int = 30
     ) -> bool***

- Check whether the UI element exists in current open browser.
+ Check whether the UI element exists in currently open browser.

 >**Remarks:**
 Use the following method, `clicknium.chrome.open("https://bing.com").is_exist()`, it is different with the method `clicknium.is_exist()` [clicknium.is_exist](./doc/api/python/is_exist.md) when locating the UI element.